johannesvollmer/exrs/GUIDE.md

     // this image contains only a single layer let single_layer_image: Image<Layer<_>> = Image::from_layer(my_layer);

-    // this image contains an arbitrary number of layers let multi_layer_image: Image<Layers<_>> = Image::new(attributes, smallvec![ layer1, layer2 ]);
+    // this image contains an arbitrary number of layers (notice the S for plural on `Layers`) let multi_layer_image: Image<Layers<_>> = Image::new(attributes, smallvec![ layer1, layer2 ]);

     // this image can contain the compile-time specified channels